Nevada Department of Education logo

 3.2 Onsite Monitoring or Virtual Monitoring

-Those subgrantees determined to need onsite or virtual monitoring will be contacted within 30 days of completion of the risk assessment to schedule the monitoring visit.
-The following components will be included for the monitoring; state staff pre-visit documentation review, subgrantee pre-visit documentation to submit, onsite evidence collection, classroom observations, and interviews with subgrantee students, staff, and administration.
+Those subgrantees determined to need onsite or virtual monitoring will be contacted upon completion of the risk assessment to schedule the monitoring visit.
+The following components may be included for the monitoring; state staff pre-visit documentation review, subgrantee pre-visit documentation to submit, onsite evidence collection, classroom observations, and interviews with subgrantee students, staff, and administration.

 Within 45 days of the monitoring visit state staff will send a report to the subgrantee with commendations, recommendations, concerns, findings (if any), and next steps.
 If there are findings a corrective action plan will be required.
 Serious findings could place the subgrantee on a Warning, Probation, or in extreme situations, a Termination Status.